fedyfahronguntara/Appium-Cucumber-POM/README.md

 and select candidates for automation and define testing strategies
 2. Design :
-refactor manual testing to be ready for automation tests planning data management and frameworks and libraries
+refactor manual testing to be ready for automation tests planning data management and frameworks and libraries like POM framework
 3. Develop :
 do script creation according to testcases and prepare a repository for management as well as documentation
 4. Execute :
 run a test script that has been created which can then be run according to the card or feature or task you want to run For automation, it is set in the yml file for each method that will be running so that the regression testing process can be easier to do
 5. Maintain :
 update required asserts and perform regression tests